Home Lab

 https://www.proxmox.com/en/

 I use Hyper-V on the Windows 11 box because Proxmox is really only effective on bare-metal (like most hypervisors) and I need the NUC to be a Windows machine for client/workstation/flight sim functions.
 It has plenty of horsepower/memory/storage to do everything I need, so I’m happy with it.
-Hyper-V is included with Windows 10 & 11 and Proxmox is free unless you want an enterprise subscription for support.
+Hyper-V is included with Windows 10 & 11 Professional Edition and Proxmox is free unless you want an enterprise subscription for support.

 https://www.raspberrypi.com